- How do I access the event details page?

-The page that will open every time you click this event in the company event list.
+Set the page that will open on the platform every time an admin clicks on this event from the company event list.

-Select the organizer responsible for the event (The person must be entered in the attendee list as Admin).
+Select the organizer responsible for the event.
+The person must be an attendee of the event and must have admin permissions.

 Frequently asked question (FAQ) pages help your business respond to the needs of your audience more quickly and appropriately.
 In case you have an FAQ page, you can add the link to this field.
-The FAQ page will be displayed on the My Account and My Tickets page in the Virtual Lobby.
+The FAQ page will be displayed in the My Account of the Virtual Lobby.

 Add your official website link here.
-The link will be displayed in the Event tab in the mobile app and also when clicking on the company icon in the Virtual Lobby.
+The link will be displayed in the mobile app under the Contact fields in the Menu > Event tab, and also in the Virtual Lobby, when you click on the company's logo at the bottom left corner.

 Terms of Service